SunnyTseng/bbsTaiwan_develop/README.md

-R package development practice
+bbsTaiwan package development repository
 ================
 2024-03-25

-This is a repository for storaging all the resources for making the R package “bbsTaiwan”
+This is a repository for storaging all the resources for making the R package “bbsTaiwan”.
+All the functions were tested withing this repo before putting into bbsTaiwan.

 ## Resources